Tyrrrz/Tyrrrz.me/data/blog/target-type-inference/index.md

 }
 ```

-As you can see, in case with `Option.Some<T>(...)`, we can drop the generic argument because the compiler can infer it based on the type of `value`, which is `int`.
-On the other hand, the same doesn't work with `Option.None<T>(...)` because it doesn't have any parameters, hence why we need to specify the type manually.
+As you can see, in case with `Option.Some<T>(...)`, we were able to drop the generic argument because the compiler could infer it from the type of `value`, which is `int`.
+On the other hand, the same wouldn't work with `Option.None<T>(...)` because it doesn't have any parameters, hence why the type needed to be specified manually.

 Even though the type argument for `Option.None<T>(...)` seems to be inherently obvious from the context, the compiler is not able to deduce it.
 This is because, as mentioned earlier, type inference in C# only works by analyzing the data that flows in and not the other way around.